 As the weather warms up, and families start making summer vacation plans, why not consider a mountain escape?
 These destinations offer cooler weather and most have outdoor activities for kids.
 Summer mountain vacations allow for plenty of time in nature, and unique experiences for everyone.
 We asked fellow travel writers to share some of their favorite mountain getaways, and they shared some of the coolest places in the US!

-*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
+*Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-Acadia National Park, Bar Harbor, Maine
+1. Acadia National Park, Bar Harbor, Maine

 Located just outside Bar Harbor, Acadia is filled with gentle mountains and hills that make for perfect climbing and stunning views.
 Its core is on an island, so getting up high will provide glorious water vistas.

-When you’re done exploring, head back into Bar Harbor for some top notch seafood and other cuisines.
+When you’re done exploring, head back into Bar Harbor for some top-notch seafood and other cuisines.
 You’ll love strolling through the quaint town and feeling the New England vibes!
 Preethi of Local Passport Family

-Adirondack Mountains, New York
+3. Adirondack Mountains, New York

 One of the best and lesser-known mountain escapes in the United States is located in Upstate New York.
 The Adirondacks is a huge state park, home to thousands of mountains, lakes, and rivers.

 Most families visiting the area will say camping is the best way really experience the area, but there are many amazing resorts in the Adirondacks, especially in the Lake Placid area.

 This summer mountain escape is perfect for families because it truly does offer a wide variety of activities for all interests, and is also one of the most beautiful state parks in the country.
 Amanda of Patsey Family Travels

 Your Aspen vacation begins with an exciting drive along Independence Pass to town.
-This winding, breath-taking drive takes you above 12,000 feet in elevation before you descend into Aspen.
+This winding, breathtaking drive takes you above 12,000 feet in elevation before you descend into Aspen.

 Summer adventures in Aspen include renting bikes for an easy-going ride along the Rio Grande, hiking to Crater Lake at the base of the Maroon Bells, and taking the Silver Queen Gondola up to the Aspen Summit for lunch, fantastic views, hiking, and disc golf.

-The Lost Forest adventure park in neighboring Snowmass is also a hit, as well as nearby white-water rafting adventures.
-For a splurge, drive to the end of Castle Creek Road, take a quiet hike, then double-back to Pine Creek Cookhouse where you can dine with amazing views.
+The Lost Forest adventure park in neighboring Snowmass is also a hit, as well as nearby whitewater rafting adventures.
+For a splurge, drive to the end of Castle Creek Road, take a quiet hike, then double back to Pine Creek Cookhouse where you can dine with amazing views.

-Strongly consider an easy day trip to Glenwood Springs for a rejuvenating hot springs dip or hike to Hanging Lake and Spouting Rock Falls (permits and reservations required for this popular summer hike).
+Strongly consider an easy day trip to Glenwood Springs for a rejuvenating hot springs dip or hike to Hanging Lake and Spouting Rock Falls (permits and reservations are required for this popular summer hike).

-Cedar Breaks, Utah
+7. Cedar Breaks, Utah

 Cedar Breaks National Monument in southern Utah is a perfect mountain getaway for the whole family.
 Enjoy several hikes throughout the area with scenic views of green mountains and red rock arches and hoodoos.

-Camp in the campground, or grab a hotel in nearby Cedar City, Utah.
-Cedar Breaks is close to several other fun activities, like Mammoth Caves (not the one in Tennessee), lakes and other state parks.
+Camp in the campground, or grab a hotel in Cedar City, Utah.
+Cedar Breaks is close to several other fun activities, like Mammoth Caves (not the one in Tennessee), lakes, and other state parks.

-Copper Mountain, Colorado
+8. Copper Mountain, Colorado

 Copper Mountain is perfect for active families, offering mountain biking, hiking, disc golf, a mountain coaster, and even a snowboarding park.
 Even younger kids will enjoy village activities like bumper boats, a rock climbing wall, go-karting, and even a zip line.
 When we were there, there was also a Ninja Warrior obstacle course for those that like a challenge.

-Donner Lake, California
+9. Donner Lake, California

 Located 20 miles from much larger Lake Tahoe, Donner Lake is the perfect summer mountain escape for families who desire a more intimate backdrop for their water sports.

 Launch your own boat from the Donner Lake Boat Ramp or rent a vessel at the adjacent marina.
-If your crew is more focused on building sandcastles than boat wakes, the West End Beach is a great destination.
+If your crew is more focused on building sandcastles than boat wakes, West End Beach is a great destination.
 The beach offers a lot of amenities including lifeguards.